 SumUp POS is one of the quickest and easiest ways of boosting your business, with the added bonus of little in the way of hoops to jump through.
 The UK-based mobile point of sale (mPOS) concern is already popular with many businesses thanks to its other products and services, which include the Air Card Reader and the 3G Card Reader.

-The former lets you use this natty bit of tech by mating it with your smartphone in order to accept mPOS payments.
+The former lets you use this natty bit of tech by mating it with your smartphone in order to accept mPOS payments, which is handy during the coronavirus crisis.
 The latter allows you to process payments on the go using mobile network connectivity.
 Another option however, is this, the SumUp point of sale hardware, which can be teamed up with the SumUp app to beef up the selling power of your business.

 - Want to try SumUp POS?
 Check out the website here